 - Stage 3: At this stage, avocado, whole eggs and a special recipe for pancakes is introduced (the pancakes are made from nut butter, squash and eggs).
 A little avocado gets added to the soups (along with the egg yolk and garlic introduced in prior stages).
 Whole eggs are now scrambled with ghee.
 Casseroles continue.
 Sauerkraut juice is replaced with 1-2 tablespoons of fermented vegetables (which are higher in probiotics).
 Ginger honey tea continues to be recommended between meals.

 - Stage 4: At this stage, roasted meat and vegetables are introduced, along with olive oil, fresh pressed juices, and homemade almond-flour bread.
-Sample meals: butternut squash pancakes, eggs scrambled with well cooked vegetables and ghee, chicken soup, egg drop soup, pot roast, lamp chops, roasted vegetables tossed with herbs and olive oil, almond flour bread (slathered with ghee or butter).
+Sample meals: butternut squash pancakes, eggs scrambled with well cooked vegetables and ghee, chicken soup, egg drop soup, pot roast, lamb chops, roasted vegetables tossed with herbs and olive oil, almond flour bread (slathered with ghee or butter).
 For the juice, start with just a few tablespoons and slowly increase to a cup per day; also, juice vegetables only to start, adding fruit juice in later stages.
 Broth is recommended with every meal (with raw egg yolk, garlic and avocado stirred in at the end).
 Continue with the fermented vegetables and ginger honey tea.

 - Stage 5: At this stage, raw vegetables, homemade applesauce, and fruit juice is introduced.
 Otherwise, the menu is very similar to stage 4.
 For the raw vegetables, begin with lettuce and peeled cucumber (the easiest to digest).
 If those are tolerated well, than add in other raw vegetables, having a salad daily with olive oil dressing.
 For the juice, slowly increase to 2 cups daily of 50% vegetable and 50% fruit juice.
 One recommended combination is carrot, ginger, celery, beet and apple.
 Continue with the broth and fermented vegetables at every meal, and ginger honey tea between meals.